Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 # Loading and saving of model

-For loading and saving for model, the common scenario have:
+For loading and saving for model, the common scenario are:

-* Save the model which have been training for a while and make it ready for next train.
+* Save the model that has been trained for a while to facilitate the next training.

-* Save the model have completed training and make it ready for deployment.
+* Save trained model for reproduction(Such as Model Serving).

-Strictly speaking, to save a incompleted model is called `checkpoint` or `snapshot`.
+Strictly speaking, we save the untrained model as `checkpoint` or `snapshot`.
 It is different with `model saving` of a completed model.

-But, no matter is the model have completed the training process, we can use **unified port**.
-Thus, like the `model`、`checkpoint`、`snapshot` we see in other framework is no difference in OneFlow framework.
-In OneFlow, we all use `flow.train.CheckPoint` as port controls.
+However, no matter the model has been trained or not, we can use a **interface** to save model.
+Thus, like the `model`、`checkpoint`、`snapshot` we see in other framework is no difference in OneFlow.
+We all use `flow.train.CheckPoint` as interface.

 In this article, we will introduce: